cemvarol/AZ-304-Labs/Lab-03/Lab-03.md

           -  Click **Add Hyper-V Server**

                 -   Click download the installer to download the installer on **Step 3**
+                    -   If it does not start downloading right click "Download" and choose **Open Link in new Tab**

                 -   Click the Big Blue **Download** Button to download the registration file